IlkoMihov/Web-Development/BTLivin/README.md

-One of the first web pages for the entertainment company BT Livin.
+One of the first webpages for BT Livin a company which focuses on shooting and organising entertainment events.